 Figuring out how to ship plants isn’t as complicated as it seems.
 When you’re looking how to ship flowers or plants a greener way, look no further than Roadie.
-Only your Driver will handle your plants, which means they won’t be tossed around from truck to warehouse to truck to doorstep the way traditional shippers handle transporting plants.
+Only your driver will handle your plants, which means they won’t be tossed around from truck to warehouse to truck to doorstep the way traditional companies handle transporting plants.
 That means you don’t need all that expensive and wasteful packaging.

 Discover how to move plants without stressing them

 Long, hot trips aren’t good for plants and flowers because they can quickly wilt and get distressed.
 Botanists and gardening experts recommend the shortest, coolest methods for plant shipping.
 Roadie delivers by driving the plants right to where they need to go — in the comfortable climate of a passenger vehicle.

 Careful handling from the store to the event